Looking at the plane seats down the aisle

 The quietest seats on a plane

-A bulkhead seat is ideal if you can’t sleep feeling cramped, since there’s no one in front of you to recline.
-Window seats are great if you like to lean to one side while sleeping.
-Seats to avoid include those right by the toilets, the galley, and aisle seats to avoid your neighbors from disturbing your slumber as they get up to stretch or use the lavatory.
+Window seats are great if you like to lean to one side while sleeping and don’t want the sound of the drink cart and any in-aisle chatter.
+Also, you avoid your neighbors from disturbing your slumber as they get up to stretch or use the lavatory.

 The best seats to have an empty seat next to you

 Having an empty seat next to you can make your flight experience more comfortable.
-You’re free to take over both armrests, can stretch your legs out without being rude, and have one less person to bother or accommodate when it comes to getting up and moving around.
+You can take over both armrests, stretch your legs out without being rude, and have one less person to bother or accommodate when it comes to getting up and moving around.

-Your best chance of an empty seat next to you is towards the back since most passengers choose seats in the front of the plane in an aisle or a window seat, not a middle.
+Your best chance of an empty seat next to you is toward the back since most passengers choose seats in the front of the plane in an aisle or window seat, not a middle one.
 The last seats to be chosen are the middle seats in the back of the plane.
 In a widebody aircraft with two aisles, sit in the center sections of seats as opposed to the seats in the side sections.
 You could also pay the fee for an extra-legroom seat.
 Because they’re more expensive, you’re less likely to have a seatmate.

 If you’re traveling as a couple, book both the aisle and the window seats.
 A single passenger is far less likely to swoop up that middle seat.
 And if someone does take the middle seat, it won’t be hard to convince them to swap with one of you and take the window or aisle so you can sit next to each other.